AlexisMcQuigge/Programming-4-Humanitsts/DigEd/text/The Mogul Tale.md

 	Pray madam, are these Eunuchs a good sort of gentlemen?

-1stÊLa.
+1stC
+La.
-	They are severe, but they do but their duty ---They obey their master, who meant them to be severeÊ[175]Ê ---if possible make them your friends, by all means.
+	They are severe, but they do but their duty ---They obey their master, who meant them to be severeC [175]C
+ ---if possible make them your friends, by all means.

-						[Exit 1st Lady .Ê
+						[Exit 1st Lady .C

 John.